davidcutting/renderer/README.md

 I suggest you go for your favorite Linux distro, because I'm not supporting Windows or Mac currently.
 You'll need to install the listed dependencies to your system including the VulkanSDK.

-Afterward, set up the build with Meson using `meson setup build` then `cd build` and build the engine + install using `sudo ninja -j8 install`
+Afterward, set up the build with Meson using `meson setup build` then `meson compile -C build`

 ## License

 This project is MIT licensed.
 Third party libraries may/do have their own licensing.

-## ToDo

-- Refactor spdlog into fmtlog and utilize multithreaded logging

 ## Inspiration

 - Vulkan Tutorial: A Vulkan API E-book
+- Vulkan Guide: vkguide.dev
 - Sascha Willems, Adam Sawicki, Khronos: Vulkan-Samples
 - Austin Morlan: A simple Entity Component System (ECS) [C++]
 - Yan Chernikov: Hazel Game Engine